Denis Chang

 He was previously an appointed unofficial member of the Executive Council of Hong Kong (1992—97).

 He was also the chairman of the Hong Kong Bar Association (1985—87), the founding member of the pro-democratic group Article 45 Concern Group and became the member of the Civic Party when the group transformed into party.

+He is the Chairman of Editorial Board of Hong Kong Law Journal.

 Denis Chang's Chambers

 Chang formed his own chambers in 1978, and since then, a number of prominent barristers have been tenants.